souviado/ADMINION/README.md

 # F3TMIN
-Like A F3TMIN Reborn, But Not A F3TMIN
+Like A ADMINION Reborn, But Not A ADMINION